dtpx/diva/README.md

 ## Mixins

-Try mixing up `paw` and `fetch`, you’ll see her thinking and trying to get it right, it’s very cute.
+Try mixing up `paw` and `other paw`, you’ll see her thinking and trying to get it right, it’s very cute.
 Make sure to reward her when you do this (e.g. "paw, paw, other paw" = treat if she got them all right).

 Basically, if you have a ball, tell her to come to you and lie down.
 Then tell her to stay, and cover her eyes with your hand and tell her again to `STAY`.
 Then throw the ball.
 Uncover her eyes and tell her to `track it` and enjoy watching her search!
 She loves this too, since it’s a challenge for her but she will almost always find it.
 This is a healthy exercise for her because it exercises her mind.